-I have had my own work featured at the Serpentine before; and I am also very concerned with the promotion of free expression and the elimination of bullying and intimidation, which is why I support and applaud Ms Peel's removal.
+I have had my own work featured at the Serpentine before; and I am also very concerned with the promotion of free expression and the elimination of bullying and intimidation, which is why I support and applaud Ms Peel's resignation.
 The NSO Group has abetted the intimidation, surveillance, kidnapping, torture, imprisonment and murder of innumerable dissidents, journalists and campaigners.
-Ms Peel is free to own whatever she wants, and that ownership stake is a form of expression (albeit one that I judge to be less important than other forms of expression, such as the right to criticize oppressive governments that the NSO Group contracts with), but free speech is never free of consequences.
-She is free to defend the NSO Group while disavowing control over it -- and while profiting handsomely from its operations -- and I (and other Serpentine-involved artists) am free to say that in light of her ownership stake in the NSO Group, her involvement with the Serpentine disqualifies it from receiving my artistic support or respect.
+Free speech is never free of consequences.
+She is free to defend the NSO Group while disavowing control over it -- and while profiting handsomely from its operations -- and I (and other Serpentine-involved artists) am free to say that in light of this, her involvement with the Serpentine disqualifies it from receiving my artistic support or respect.

 In her resignation statement, Ms. Peel hit out at artists and others who led crusades against museums.
 “The world of art is about free expression,” she said.
 “But it is not about bullying and intimidation.”

 “If campaigns of this type continue, the treasures of the art community — which are so fundamental to our society — risk an erosion of private support,” she added.
 “That will be a great loss for everyone.”

 Serpentine Galleries Chief Quits, With Harsh Words for Activist Artists